flatrick/graylog2_iis/README.md

 ### Manage extractors

+If we want to creat our extactor through the GUI, we will need events in our stream first.
+You can however import extractors before that if you have an export of the extractor you want to import.
+Below, I've described how to do it both ways.

-Before we can create our extractor, we need some events in our input, so return to this step when you have recieved your first message and click __Manage extractors__ to create the rule below.
+* _Before we can create our extractor, we need some events in our input_, so return to this step when you have recieved your first message and click __Manage extractors__.
+Then click on __Get started__ to create the extractor described in the table below.
-Or you can import the extractor by copying the JSON-formatted message below this table, then you don't have to wait until a message has been harvested/saved in Graylog/Elasticsearch.
+* Or you can import the extractor by clicking on __Actions__ and then __Import extractors__, then copy the JSON-formatted message below this table, _then you don't have to wait until a message has been harvested/saved in Graylog/Elasticsearch._

 |Setting|Choice
 |-|-|